Koredotcom/docs/docs/xo/analytics/conversations-dashboard.md

 !!! note

-   **Note:** The Conversations Dashboard is available only post 9.2 release, i.e. post April 09, 2022.
+    The Conversations Dashboard is available only post 9.2 release, i.e. post April 09, 2022.

 The Conversations Dashboard is organized into four categories based on the conversation behavior, explained below.